babylonchain/btc-staker/README.md

     descriptors=false
 ```

-- Use the same rpc `rpcuser`, `rpcpassword`, `rpcport` that you used while setting up
+- Ensure use the same rpc `rpcuser`, `rpcpassword`, `rpcport` that you used while
-  the bitcoind systemd service.
+  setting up the bitcoind systemd service.
 - `-named createwallet` indicates that a new wallet should be created with the
   provided name.
 - `wallet_name=btcstaker` specifies the name of the new wallet and `<passphrase>` is